 Q: Does film mean that I can't have pictures on my computer?

 Nope.
 All of my film is professionally developed and scanned into high resolution files by this amazing lab!
+So when you get your pictures, they're like the JPEGs you would get from a digital photographer, only better. ;)

 Q: Can you photoshop things on film photos?